victoria-huang/yourx-frontend/README.md

-## YouRx

-Your virtual pillbox, designed to allow you to easily take control of your health.
+YouRx is your virtual pillbox, designed to allow you to easily take control of your health.